mozilla/data-docs/src/datasets/shield.md

 ## Tables

-These tables should be accessible from ATMO, Databricks, Presto, and Athena.
+These tables are accessible from BigQuery and Databricks.

 ### `experiments` column